a-mohan1/a-mohan1.github.io/index.md

     </figure>
 </div>

 More recently, I completed the [MITx MicroMasters Program in Statistics and Data Science](https://www.edx.org/micromasters/mitx-statistics-and-data-science).
-Here is a video of particle dynamics that I developed for a project, this time based on a Gaussian process flow simulation in Python.
+Here is a video of particle dynamics that I developed for a project, this time based on a Gaussian process flow simulation in Python:

 <div class="video">
     <figure style="width: 400px" class="align-center">